Admin Guide: Using PowerShell with the Azure Information Protection unified client

 Decrypting content If this account needs to decrypt content, for example, to reprotect files and inspect files that others have protected, make it a super user for Azure Information Protection and make sure the super user feature is enabled.
 Onboarding controls If you have implemented onboarding controls for a phased deployment, make sure that this account is included in your onboarding controls you've configured.

-An Azure AD access token, which sets and stores credentials for the delegated user to authenticate to Azure Information Protection.
-When the token in Azure AD expires, you must run the cmdlet again to acquire a new token.
+a Microsoft Entra access token, which sets and stores credentials for the delegated user to authenticate to Azure Information Protection.
+When the token in Microsoft Entra ID expires, you must run the cmdlet again to acquire a new token.

-The parameters for Set-AIPAuthentication use values from an app registration process in Azure AD.
-For more information, see Create and configure Azure AD applications for Set-AIPAuthentication.
+The parameters for Set-AIPAuthentication use values from an app registration process in Microsoft Entra ID.
+For more information, see Create and configure Microsoft Entra applications for Set-AIPAuthentication.

 Run the labeling cmdlets non-interactively by first running the Set-AIPAuthentication cmdlet.